 Here is how you should go about treating fleas and ticks on your dog.

 Even with regular baths and treatments, some dogs may still get fleas.
 They can be especially pesky in warmer areas of the country or in places where the winter was especially mild.

-The best flea products are available at your vet’s office or at better pet supply stores.
+The best flea products are available at your vet’s office or at quality pet supply stores.
 Ask your vet for the best recommendation.
 If your dog has a flea allergy, then the condition is probably severe and may require a prescription drug.
 For general flea protection, products such as Advantage and Revolution are more likely to work and keep working.
 Some products even allow you to retreat more often than once a month if there is an infestation.

 Before you look for other causes, rule out fleas.
 You can bathe your pet and look for fleas in the bathwater or use a flea comb to search for the bugs and eggs.

 Your dog may develop lyme disease from a tick bite.
 The most common tick is the black-legged tick (also known as the deer tick).
 Symptoms may not show up until two or three months after being bitten.
 Symptoms include fever, rashes, loss of appetite, lethargy, lameness, stiffness, and swelling of joints.
 This can progress to a fatal kidney disease.